bradpotts/multi-tenancy-warden/README.md

 	mount Mtwarden::Engine, :at => '/'

-#### Step 5 - Constrain the routes you want secured in your routes.rb file.
+#### Step 5 - Constrain the routes you want secured under multi-tenancy in your routes.rb file.
 All the routes you want to have multi-tenancy login functions goes in between the constraints block.

 	constraints(Mtwarden::Constraints::SubdomainRequired) do